canjs/canjs/view/doc/options.md

-@description Create a helper lookup node for [can.Mustache.key keys].
+@description Create a helper lookup node for [can.mustache.key keys].
 Options are where mustache helpers, partials, local tags, and other non-data objects are found.

 @signature `new can.view.Options(options, [parent])`